Before proceeding to installing and configuring Cuckoo, you’ll need to install some required software packages and libraries.

 If you want to use the mitm auxiliary module (to intercept SSL/TLS generated traffic), you need to install mitmproxy.
 Please refer to its website for installation instructions.

-For the sake of this guide we will assume that you have VirtualBox installed (which still is the default option), but this does not affect anyhow the execution and general configuration of the sandbox.
+For the sake of this guide we will assume that you have VirtualBox installed (which is the default), but this does not affect the execution and general configuration of the sandbox.